-For more information about particular groups: Call the Counseling Center (410-704-2512) and ask to speak with the group leader(s) or with the Groups Coordinator, Dr. Nancy Hensler.
+For more information about particular groups: Call the Counseling Center (410-704-2512) and ask to speak with the group leader(s) or with the Groups Coordinator, Dr. Dan Isenberg.

-To sign up for a group: Call or stop by the Counseling Center and schedule a group informational meeting ("group intake appointment").
+To sign up for a group: Call or stop by the Counseling Center and schedule a "Group Information Session" appointment.
 Mention the group(s) in which you are interested.
-If you are new to the Counseling Center, or if you haven't received services in the past three months, you will need to schedule a general intake appointment before or in conjunction with your group intake appointment.
+If you are new to the Counseling Center, or if you haven't received services in the past three months, you will need to schedule a general intake appointment before or in conjunction with your group information session appointment.
 If a group already has started, you can put your name on the group waitlist for the following semester.

-To provide feedback about the Groups Program or to suggest new groups: Contact the Groups Coordinator, Dr. Nancy Hensler (410-704-2512; email@example.com).
+To provide feedback about the Groups Program or to suggest new groups: Contact the Groups Coordinator, Dr. Dan Isenberg (410-704-2512; email@example.com).

 This short video helps explain what to expect in a relationships group:

 I'm a Survivor: Support Group for Survivors of Sexual & Relationship Violence: A space for female survivors of sexual assault or relationship violence experienced in recent months or years to gain support from one another and learn ways to cope with the aftermath.
 Group members will not be asked to share the details of their experiences but, rather, will be invited to explore the impact of these traumas on their lives.